trulythebesthackerever/trulythebesthackerever.github.io/README.md

 4. Experience different endings based on your choices
 5. Start over to explore different narrative paths

-## GitHub Pages Deployment

-To host this game on GitHub Pages:

-1. Create a new repository on GitHub
-2. Upload all files (`index.html`, `style.css`, `script.js`, `README.md`)
-3. Go to repository Settings > Pages
-4. Select "Deploy from a branch" and choose "main" branch
-5. Your game will be available at `https://yourusername.github.io/repository-name`

-## Files

-- `index.html` - Main HTML structure
-- `style.css` - Sci-fi themed styling and animations
-- `script.js` - Game logic and interactive functionality
-- `README.md` - This documentation file

 ## Credits

 Original narrative experiment by Dev.